Oluwayemi1175/LITA_Class_Project/README.md

 ### Project Overview
 ---
-This Data Analysis project helps to reviewing the sales data to evaluate the performance of the sales over the past year.
-This analysis will help us to gather enough information by identifying the trends, strengths, weaknesses and opportunities to improve sales strategies.
+This Data Analysis project a careful observation and evaluation of a sales data gathered in year 2015.
+This analysis indicate the performances of different regions in terms of revenue and units sold, identifying their trends, strengths, weaknesses and opportunities .available which will enable management to make valuable decisions for more productivities.

 ### Data Sources
 ---